trinodb/trino/docs/src/main/sphinx/functions/objectid.rst

 ObjectID()
 ----------------
-The ``ObjectID`` function can be used to create unique identifiers for any value in a database.
+The ``ObjectID`` function can be used to create unique identifiers for any document in a database.
+In MongoDB, any document that is created is assigned an ObjectID.

 Each ObjectID is generated randomly with the use of an algorithm to ensure the ObjectID's uniqueness.
-ObjectID values are 12-bytes in length and contain the following parameters in order:
+ObjectID values are 12-bytes or 24 characters in length and contain the following parameters in order:

 1. **4 bytes:** Representing the timestamp value of the ObjectID's creation in seconds
 2. **5 bytes:** Representing a random value